Confidential Position Specification

 Being Organizationally Savvy

-Maneuvers well to get things done; knows where to go to get what s/he needs; politically aware and agile; knows what the right thing to do is; presents views and arguments well.
+- Maneuvers well to get things done; knows where to go to get what he/she needs; politically aware and agile; acts with integrity; presents views and arguments well.

 Caring About Others

 - Helps others; demonstrates concern; goes out of her/his way for others; makes time to listen; makes allowances for those in trouble.

 - Treats everyone with dignity and respect; treats differences fairly and equitably; builds diverse networks; seeks common ground.